 Construction projects included in the CIP are subject to ordinary construction risks and delays, including but not limited to: inclement weather or natural hazards affecting work and timeliness of completion; contractor claims or nonperformance; work stoppages or slowdowns; unanticipated project site conditions encountered during construction; errors or omissions in contract documents requiring change orders; and/or higher than anticipated construction bids or costs (including as a result of steeper inflationary increases), any of which could affect the costs and availability of, or delivery schedule for, equipment, components, materials, labor or subcontractors, and result in increased CIP costs.
-The majority of Metropolitan's construction projects exceeding \$5 million over the next five years will be covered by a project labor agreement with between labor unions and construction contractors, which will reduce the risk of work stoppages or slowdowns.
-While the construction schedules for certain Metropolitan projects were initially delayed as a result of the COVID-19 outbreak, such activity has because of continued impacts due to COVID-19, more recently, normal construction activities and schedules have generally resumed.
+The majority of Metropolitan's construction projects exceeding \$5 million over the next five years will be covered by a project labor agreement between labor unions and construction contractors, which will reduce the risk of work stoppages or slowdowns.
+While the construction schedules for certain Metropolitan projects were initially delayed because of continued impacts due to COVID-19, morerecently, normal construction activities and schedules have generally resumed.
 However, some projects continue to be impacted by supply chain issues, particular electrical components such as transformers, switchgear, and other highly specialized equipment.
 Although not currently anticipated, additional delays in the future are possible.
-See "GOVERNANCE AND MANAGEMENT-COVID-19-19 Pandemic" in this Appendix A.
+See "GOVERNANCE AND MANAGEMENT COVID-19 Pandemic" in this Appendix A.